rexresearch.com

 At the end of the application routine, control is returned and the

-application storage device 52.
-It should be understood that other
+for application storage device 52.
+It should be understood that

-configurations for application storage device 52 are also possible,
+other configurations for application storage device 52 are also

-without departing from the spirit and the scope of the present
+possible, without departing from the spirit and the scope of the

 Referring to FIG. 12, application storage device 52 may comprise a

-portion 182 which stores the above-described control information and
+recordable portion 182 which stores the above-described control

 Referring to FIG. 13, application storage device 52 may comprise a

-interface 16.
-Semiconductor memory 183 is used to store the above
+to interface 16.
+Semiconductor memory 183 is used to store the

-contacts 187.
-The semiconductor may comprise only the memory with some
+the contacts 187.
+The semiconductor may comprise only the memory

-security control logic, or may also include a stand-alone
+with some security control logic, or may also include a

-microprocessor that assists in communicating with the host
+stand-alone microprocessor that assists in communicating with the

-a key-shaped structure 188 including semiconductor memory 189 and
+form of a key-shaped structure 188 including semiconductor memory

-microprocessor 191 which are operatively connected to electrical
+189 and microprocessor 191 which are operatively connected to

 FIG. 16 illustrates application storage device 52 in the form of a

-the form of a punched card 194, in which control information is
+take the form of a punched card 194, in which control information

 TREATMENT EXAMPLES